jnchapman101/jnchapman.github.io/_research/published/reform.markdown

 [Download Paper]({{ site.baseurl }}{% link assets/pdf/reform.pdf %})

+<ins> Spending on public goods higher where elites are middle class.
+Evidence using 1894 legislative change as a natural experiment.

 ##### Abstract

 Several theories have argued that democratic reform will lead to higher